 What does remote work mean?
 The basics you need to know

-With the global pandemic that has erupted in the year 2020, millions of Americans and people around the globe have been let go from their jobs.
-The more fortunate bunch were able to remain at their positions with many having no choice but to transfer to online working, in order to minimize contact risk at on-site locations.
+Due to the 2020 global pandemic, millions of people from around the globe have been let go from their jobs.
+The more fortunate bunch were able to remain at their positions.
+Many had no choice but to transfer to online working, in order to minimize contact risk at on-site locations.
 This means that now a great portion of the international workforce has transferred onto remote work.
 But what many may be asking is “what exactly is remote work?”

 Put simply it refers to a job that does not require you to commute into a physical office.
 This is often used interchangeably with the term “work from home.”
 In reality, remote work allows you to log onto your job from anywhere you want.
-It is a larger term which encompasses working from home, but can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility that it grants workers who may not be in the same 100 miles radius.
+It is a larger term that encompasses working from home.
+It can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility.
+Workers who may not be in the same 100 miles radius can still work together.

 Remote work: what it is